 This stretch requires the position of a push-up.
 The reason for its name is that movement of the spine from an arch (cat-like) to a depression (cow-like).

 Place a foam roller perpendicular to your body underneath your back and will stretch your spine to its potential.

-This update is brought to you by the Cantor Spine Institute, a minimally invasive spine surgery center located in Fort Lauderdale, Florida.
 We utilize groundbreaking ultrasonic spine surgery techniques to treat a number of cervical and lumbar spine conditions including cervical disc herniation, ossification of the posterior longitudinal ligament, spondylolisthesis, and more.
 For more information or to schedule a complimentary MRI review, please call 954-280-2257.